-The CSTO Secretary General Stanislav Zas participated in a meeting of the Council of the Parliamentary Assembly of the Collective Security Treaty Organization and informed about the situation in the CSTO area of responsibility
+The CSTO Secretary General Stanislav Zas participated in a meeting of the Council of the Parliamentary Assembly of the Collective Security Treaty Organization and informed about the situation in the CSTO area of responsibility15.06.2020

 On June 15, 2020, a meeting of the Council of the CSTO Parliamentary Assembly was held in the videoconference mode, where Stanislav Zas, Secretary General of the Collective Security Treaty Organization, took the part.
 The meeting was chaired by the Speaker of the State Duma of the Russian Federation, Chairman of the CSTO PA Vyacheslav Volodin.